Writing history essays

 Essays form an integral part of your history courses, and your success or failure will depend to a considerable extent on your ability to express your ideas clearly and accurately.
 In preparing essays, remember that grammar, punctuation, and sentence structure are essential to the effective expression of your ideas.
 Chronic forms of bad grammar often result in incoherent prose.
-In order to avoid meaninglessness, both clear thinking and careful organization are essential.
-Which means that attention must be paid to questions of form as well as content.
-For further information, two useful guides to writing essays are A Writer’s Handbook, from the Writing Centre of Queen’s University, and The Elements of Style, by William Strunk, Jr., and E.B.
+In order to avoid meaninglessness, both clear thinking and careful organization are essential, which means that attention must be paid to questions of form as well as content.
+For further information, two useful guides to writing essays are A Writer’s Handbook, from Student Academic Success Services, and The Elements of Style, by William Strunk, Jr., and E.B.
 White.

 You should initially define the topic of the essay, survey the field in general outline histories and texts, and discuss it with your professor or tutor.
 The first thing you read should be a survey of the area, period, or subject, preferably a recent publication with an up-to-date bibliography that can serve as a guide to further reading.
 Turn next to more specialized books, taking the course reading lists and bibliographies as starting points.
 Several hours spent browsing through library shelves of areas indicated in your first sources often lead to valuable discoveries.